-With the SQL Server 2014 Enterprise Edition, when you have licensed all physical cores on the server, you can run an unlimited number of instances of the software in a number of OSEs (physical and/or virtual) equal to the number of core licenses assigned to the server.
-For example, a two-processor server with two cores per processor-fully licensed with eight core licenses (assuming a core factor of 2 in the SQL Server Core Factor Table)-could run SQL Server software in up to eight virtual machines, regardless of the number of virtual cores allocated to each virtual machine.
+With the SQL Server 2016 Enterprise Edition, when you have licensed all physical cores on the server, you can run an unlimited number of instances of the software in a number of OSEs (physical and/or virtual) equal to the number of core licenses assigned to the server.
+For example, a two-processor server with four cores per processor-fully licensed with eight core licenses-could run SQL Server software in up to eight virtual machines, regardless of the number of virtual cores allocated to each virtual machine.